Vermont’s Early or Absentee Voting Process

 Voters must mark the ballots in accordance with the instructions.

-A voter who is ill or physically disabled may ask one of the officers who delivers the ballots, in the presence of the other officer, to mark the ballot for him or her.
+A voter who is ill or has a disability may ask one of the officers who delivers the ballots, in the presence of the other officer, to mark the ballot for him or her.
 A person who gives assistance to a voter in the marking or registering of ballots may not in any way divulge any information regarding the choice of the voter or the manner in which the voter’s ballot was cast.

 A voter who spoils a ballot may return the spoiled ballot by mail or in person to the town clerk and receive another ballot.
 A voter may receive up to three ballots.
 A person can spoil two ballots and still vote.